James Brown (internet personality): Personal life

-Brown said that he started cross-dressing when he was a child.
+Brown was born in Lagos to Mr. and Mrs. Peter Obialor.
+He said that he started cross-dressing when he was a child.
 He said he is a man with an "effeminate character".
 In 2022 he said he had a girlfriend.

 In 2018, Brown said he had been infected with HIV at birth, but retracted this claim in 2020.

 Brown said he went to the United Kingdom to study business at a university but left due to the cost.

 Brown and Bobrisky have had public disagreements reported on by the media.